eclipse-archived/smarthome/docs/documentation/development/guidelines.md

 ```

 to skip the `null` evaluation for these fields.
-Fields within `ThingHandler` classes that are initialized within the `initialize()` method may also be annotated like this, because the framework ensures that they will never be `null`.
+Fields within `ThingHandler` classes that are initialized within the `initialize()` method may also be annotated like this, because the framework ensures that `initialize()` will be called before any other method.
+However please watch the scenario where the initialization of the handler fails, because then fields might not have been initialized and using them should be prepended by a `null` check.
 There is **no need** for a `@NonNull` annotation because it is set as default.
 The transition of existing classes could be a longer process but if you want to use nullness annotation in a class / interface you need to set the default for the whole class and annotate all types that differ from the default.
 Test classes do not have to be annotated.

-## C. OSGi Bundles
+## B. OSGi Bundles

 1. Every bundle must contain a Maven pom.xml with a version and artifact name that is in sync with the manifest entry.
 The pom.xml must reference the correct parent pom (which is usually in the parent folder).
 1. Every bundle must contain an [about.html](https://eclipse.org/legal/epl/about.php) file, providing license information.